ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 This is better because reviewers know that we actually commit our changes.
 Emoji reactions and other comments don’t necessarily mean the author actually committed changes.

 📢 We should never ever introduce new code and refactorings (even moving code around) when addressing changes.
 Because this will just make it harder for reviewers to do their re-review.
 Remember that our target is to finish the re-review in a single day.
-Refactoring should be addressed in a new PR.
+Refactoring should be addressed in a new code change request.

 ### When can we merge

-We can merge only if all the conversations are resolved and all reviewers approve the PR.
+We can merge only if all the conversations are resolved and all reviewers approve the code change request.
 In some cases, reviewers can approve without resolving comments, but the best practice here is for reviewers to resolve all the comments.

 ### References